stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 }
 ```

-Each entry contains the reverse mapping of enumeration values to the corresponding constant:
+Each entry generates the reverse mapping:

 ```java
 private class Entry {